Skip to main content

 • Hide the hard parts: budgets, vendors, curfews, approvals

-• Skip the run-of-show and day-of ownership
+• Omit run-of-show details and true day-of ownership

-• Ignore stakeholder comms and decision deadlines
+• Ignore stakeholder communication and decision deadlines

 What convinces a hiring manager to call you